-After success abroad, Saudi designers hit the runway at home
+After Success Abroad, Saudi Designers Hit The Runway At Home

 But as the Saudi government extends previously unheard-of support to veterans like Adnan Akbar along with up-and-comers bringing out their first collections, it remains to be seen whether authorities can develop the infrastructure needed to support them.

-Under the right conditions, the report argues, the industry could become "a major driver" of de facto ruler Crown Prince Mohammed bin Salman's Vision 2030 reform agenda, which aims to transition the world's biggest crude oil exporter away from fossil fuels and transform it into a business, sports and tourism hub.
+Under the right conditions, the report argues, the industry could become“a major driver” of Crown Prince Mohammed Bin Salman's Vision 2030 reform agenda, which aims to transition the world's biggest crude oil exporter away from fossil fuels and transform it into a business, sports and tourism hub.

 One challenge will be lowering the current dependence on imports.
 In 2021, the kingdom spent $7.3 billion on imported fashion goods, the fashion commission report said.